-Speech Title: Big Maritime Data: Current Progress and Research Challenges
+Speech Title: Big Maritime Data: Research Advances and Challenges

 Abstract: The large maritime datasets currently available offer many opportunities for developping data manipulation infrastructures whose objective will be to develop real-time monitoring, predictive and planning systems.
 These expected developments are crucial for a better understanding of the ocean environment which is under increasing economical pressure and then the object of many environmental threats.
 The objective of this talkis to review current research challenges and trends tied to the integration, management, analysis, and visualization of objects moving at sea as well as a few suggestions for a successful development of maritime forecasting and decision-support systems.